11 Bridge Square

 Ginger grew up on a family farm in Kasson, Minnesota and graduated from Winona State University with a Bachelor of Arts degree in Paralegal Studies.
 For 30 years she supported litigation attorneys as a legal assistant/paralegal, focusing on client contact, jury studies, investigations, and document analysis.
 Her roles grew to include management of litigation department paralegals and teams of case assistants/paralegals for national, multi-party litigation, as well as Office Manager for a Minneapolis presence of two Chicago law firms.
 Her keen eye for detail and project management was put to further use in 1992 when she assumed an Administrative Assistant role for the Litigation Section of the American Bar Association’s Symposium on the Future of the Civil Jury System with the Brookings Institution.
 Most recently, she was a Litigation Paralegal for Greene Espel, P.L.L.P. in Minneapolis.

 Volunteerism is an important part of Ginger’s community involvement.
-She is a Past President of the Minnesota Paralegal Association, and former board member of the Kenyon Arts Council and Paradise Center for the Arts in Faribault.
+She is a Past President of the Minnesota Paralegal Association, and former board member of the Kenyon Arts Council, Paradise Center for the Arts, The Merlin Players, and All Seasons Community Services in Kenyon.
 Ginger also served for two years as a co-chair for the 5th Bridge Feed My Starving Children meal packing event.
-Ginger is current President of The Merlin Players and co-pianist for Prairieville United Methodist Church.
 Her passions include theater, music, literature, letter writing, animal care, needlework, design and architecture, and the quiet of an early Sunday morning in the country.

 Stories of a life: a tale of the windings through various landscapes that have made us who we are.
 No one sits and becomes.
 Rather, we seek, stretch, and stumble to our current plain, only to experience sunrises and sunsets that continually change us.
 I have had a walking journey, traveling from a farm girl childhood through big city law firms and into Carlson Capital Management.
 Against the prevailing current, my stories are no longer in line with the expected.
 Rather, as the Persian mystic and poet Rumi said, “Start walking … then comes the moment of feeling the wings you’ve grown lifting,” and the landscape changes.
 The constant, however, is the deep and lasting relationships that create the authenticity of my life.
 As a child, my mother and father encouraged me to complement my daily chicken chores with music, literature and art; in the process they taught me humility and gratitude.
 My siblings, even today, broaden my understanding of compromise and companionship.
 Friends, some forever and others new, stretch me to find their passions and meld them with mine.
 Workmates energize my dedication to purpose and a job well done.
 My husband, as partner in life and enterprise, demonstrates by example the significance of integrity and excellence.
 Experiences have become stories: the fundamental values enriched by my journey have strengthened and simplified.
 My wings now open to a new prevailing wind like the sail catching the late morning gust of mist and sun.

-As I serve Carlson Capital Management, working closely with Greg, Jeff and Justin, I offer my authentic voice in service to you.
+As I serve Carlson Capital Management, working closely with the Management Team, I offer my authentic voice in service to you.
 What is important to you is important to me.
 I handle your stories, those past and those yet to be told, with personal dedication, focus, and respect.
 Our landscapes will change as our stories unfold, but the authentic care you experience at Carlson Capital Management will remain consistent and genuine.